 Famous for its striped cliffs, acres of sand and clear, shallow water, Hunstanton also offers lots of fun attractions for all ages (and weather conditions!).

 You will see various colourful and traditional seaside attractions for all the family at Hunstanton, including beach front amusements, fun fair, bowling alley, bandstand concerts on the green, and much more.
 The town centre and seafront are both easily accessible to disabled visitors, and a specially designed ‘Sensory Garden’ with opportunities to touch, hear and smell the plants and sculptures.

 Why not Explore the town’s parks, gardens and open spaces included in the Hunstanton in Bloom Horticultural Trail.
-Created during Hunstanton’s 2010 Britain in Bloom campaign, the 1.5 mile trail begins at the Hunstanton Tourist Information Centre.
+Created during Hunstanton’s 2010 Britain in Bloom campaign, the 1.5 mile trail begins at the Hunstanton Town Hall.
 The route stops at 14 locations throughout the town including the popular Esplanade Gardens, as well as lesser-known corners of Hunstanton where new show gardens are taking root.
 You can download the Horticultural Trail leaflet, which includes a map and interesting background information about each location.

 In summer, look out for the colourful Tractor Train which carries visitors the length of the seafront, a favourite with young and old alike.
 Take a trip with Searles Sea Tours to see the seals on the unique Wash Monster, a World War II amphibian craft, leaving from the South Promenade which will take you out to your boat.

 Along the promenade is the Hunstanton Sea Life Sanctuary where diver’s eye viewing tanks, a ‘touch’ pool and an underwater tunnel bring visitors face to face with an amazing collection of sea creatures, and there are regular talks and feeding displays at the seal hospital.